tasks/docs/docs/markdown.md

 Markdown`.
 You may also want to toggle on `Task list options > Show full description`

+## Widgets & notifications

+Due to technical limitations only strikethrough is supported in widgets and notifications.
+All other Markdown features will be rendered as plain text.
+Links will be highlighted but cannot be clicked

 ## Supported features

 ### Emphasis